functionless/functionless/website/docs/getting-started/setup.md

 The most straightforward way to setup credentials is to follow [Amazon's guide on configuring a user through the console.][configuring-a-user]

-Save the values for your Access Key ID and AWS Access Secret as you will need them when running `aws configure`.
+Save the values for your Access Key ID and AWS Access Secret as you will need them when running `aws configure`:

 ```
 aws configure